Go Back Up

 Keep these questions in mind when you're evaluating your employees' workload:

-• Is the work challenging but not causing burnout?
+• Is the work challenging but not leading to employee burnout?

 • Are there clear, straightforward role definitions?